 Harassment of Third Parties

 In some cases, debt collectors overstep the boundaries of privacy by contacting individuals not responsible for the debt.
+This can include using obscene or profane language, which is not only unprofessional but also illegal.
 This can include calling family members, friends, neighbors, or even your employer to discuss your debt, which is embarrassing and violates the FDCPA, which prohibits debt collectors from involving third parties in the debt collection process.

 For example, you might find out that a debt collector has called your elderly parents to inform them about your debt.
 This type of contact is illegal unless they try to locate you without disclosing any information about your debt.
 If collectors cross this line, you have the right to take action.